MVKB Logo

 Technologies used

-Alright here's a bit of the technical stuff if you're into that.
+Alright here’s a bit of the behind-the-scenes stuff if you’re into that.

 • The website is written mostly by hand, with some help from Cursor doing grunt work like updating all the project pages to the new HTML structure, reviewing PR’s to catch my silly mistakes, auto-completing repetitive entries etc.